Edit on github

 This is different from detailed scheduling in a production environment.
 In such an environment you will typically plan to meet the most urgent and critical customer orders first, and delay the delivery of less important customer orders.

-With parameter plan.solver at its default value, we can see that the available inventory of 6 units is allocated to store 1A.
+- The fair share allocation logic is only used when the parameter “plan.solver” has the value “distribution”.
+This activates a solver designed for solving distribution networks.
+(Do NOT use this solver on models with complex bill of materials and capacity constraints!)When the parameter “plan.solver” at its default value “heuristic”, we can see that the available inventory of 6 units is allocated in “first-come-first-served” mode to store 1A.
 Demand in store 1B only satisfied after the purchasing lead time.